-The school Mental Health Leads are Abby Steele (Primary) and Nigel Grant (Secondary) and can both be contacted on 01670 850943.
+The school Mental Health Lead is Nigel Grant and can be contacted on 0670 850943.

 Contextual Safeguarding

 Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All staff, but especially the DSL (and deputies) should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 Children's social care assessments should consider such factors so it is important that schools and colleges provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.
 See Appendix A for additional information regarding contextual safeguarding.